Layoffs begin at Toyota's northern Kentucky headquarters

 - Huskies expected to be hit hard by early departures for NFL draft

-Erlanger City Administrator Marc Fields says the city is sad to see Toyota leave, but it has been preparing for this moment since Toyota’s April 2014 announcement about its planned consolidation.
+Marc Fields, Erlanger’s city administrator, said the city is sad to see Toyota leave, but it has been preparing for this moment since Toyota announced its consolidation plans in April 2014.

+“We have been fortunate that several new businesses have come to Erlanger since the announcement or are on the move here,” he said.

+“The future looks bright. … We will continue to recruit businesses and promote the city to prospects.”

 Information from: The Kentucky Enquirer, http://www.nky.com